stb-tester/stb-tester/README.rst

   lirc:([<lircd_socket>]|[<hostname>:]<port>):<remote_control_name>
     A hardware infrared receiver controlled by the lirc (Linux Infrared Remote Control) daemon.
 Parameters are as for `--control`.

-  vr:<hostname>:<port>
-    Listens on the socket <hostname>:<port> for a connection and reads a "virtual remote" stream (which we haven't documented yet, but we'll probably change it soon to be compatible with LIRC's protocol).

   file://<filename>
     Reads remote control keypresses from a newline-separated list of key names.